mrjones2014/smart-splits.nvim/README.md

   resize_mode = {
     -- key to exit persistent resize mode quit_key = '<ESC>',
+    -- keys to use for moving in resize mode
+    -- in order of left, down, up' right resize_keys = { 'h', 'j', 'k', 'l' },
     -- set to true to silence the notifications
     -- when entering/exiting persistent resize mode
     silent = false,